LuMug/DroneControlSystem/docs/Documentazione.md

 ### 1.2 Abstract

   Nowadays drones are really popular in various areas such as personal use and professional environment.
-  To make this awesome quadcopters accessible to all ages in a really fun way as a team we decided to create a library that connects a sensor that reads the user's hands motions, transforms them in commands and sends them to the drone.
+  To make these awesome quadcopters accessible to all ages in a really fun way as a team we decided to create a program that reads data from a sensor (LeapMotion©) that tracks the user's hands, transforms the movement in commands and sends them to the drone.
-  With our product it's really easy to fly a drone with your own hand's motions.
+  With our product it's really easy to fly a drone with your own hands.

 ### 1.3 Scopo